heroku/heroku-buildpack-nodejs/README.md

-Appsdeck Buildpack for Node.js And Meteor
+Buildpack for Node.js And Meteor
 =========================================

 This buildpack has been developped to deploy any node.js application